Federal Syntech Review: The Rise of Synthetic Ammo

 Pros

-- Syntech bullet prevents metal-on-metal contact, eliminating copper and lead fouling and extending barrel life
+- Syntech bullet prevents metal-on-metal contact in the bore, eliminating copper and lead fouling and extending barrel life

 - Lead-free primer provides reliable and consistent ignition without heavy metals

-- Clean-burning propellants minimize residue and fouling, which significantly reduces how often you NEED to clean your firearm
+- Clean-burning propellant further minimizes fouling, which significantly reduces how often you need to clean your firearm

-- The absence of a copper jacket minimizes splash-back on steel targets
+- The absence of a copper jacket minimizes the risk splash-back while firing on steel targets

 - Less felt recoil